Dino Merlin: Current success, Billboard recognition

 After a six-year hiatus, Dino returned to the stage with his eleventh album Hotel Nacional.
 It was released in June 2014 and was featured in the top 10 on the Billboard World Albums list upon release due to unprecedented online sales in the region.
 This is the only album from Slavic-speaking Europe ever to chart on Billboard.
 The album featured Yoad Nevo, Richard Niles, Hüsnü Şenlendirici, and others.
 900,000 people attended The Hotel National World Tour across 4 continents.
 It is the largest tour ever to have been produced by an artist from Southeast Europe.

 Dino released his song "Mi" in October 2020, followed by "Dođi" at the start of 2021, and two more songs ("Mir svim dobrim ljudima" and "Jedan dan, jedna noć") in May.

 Personal life

-Dino resides in his hometown of Sarajevo, in the same house and street where he was born and raised, in the neighborhood of Alifakovac.
+Dino resides in his hometown of Sarajevo, in the same house and street where he was born and raised, in the neighbourhood of Alifakovac.
 He has two children, Naida and Hamza.

 Dino is an avid chess player, skier, art collector, and reader.
-He also owns a record label and store, Magaza, in the center of Sarajevo, in Baščaršija.
+He also owns a record label and store, Magaza, in the centre of Sarajevo, in Baščaršija.